five female musicians from china that you should know

-The acid techno band from Beijing Nova Heart formed when lead singer Helen Feng Haining, aka "Beijing's Queen of Rock", met Italian producer Rodion and the two decided to join forces.
-They released their first full-length studio album Nova Heart in 2014 and were among the first Chinese bands performing at Glastonbury Music Festival in 2015.
+The acid techno band from Beijing formed when lead singer Helen Feng Haining — aka "Beijing's Queen of Rock" — met Italian producer Rodion, and the two decided to join forces.
+Nova Heart released its debut full-length studio album, a self-titled record, in 2014 and was among the first Chinese bands to perform at Glastonbury Music Festival in 2015.

-In May, DaBozz released her first original solo album White Night.
-The alternative hip hop musician (aka "Auntie Cold") first album is romantic, frank, and ruthless.
-Without the self-glorification commonly seen in some male rappers' work, her music is subtle and strong, touching on universal themes of femininity.
+In May, DaBozz (aka "Auntie Cold") released her first original solo album White Night.
+The alternative hip-hop musician's first album is romantic, frank, and ruthless.
+Without the self-glorification commonly seen in some male rappers' work, her music is subtle and strong — touching on universal themes of femininity.

 South Acid Mimi

-Influenced by musicians like Bikini Kill, ! action pact !, Atari Teenage Riot and Yeah Yeah Yeahs, three girls from Kunming in China founded their own band in 2013 and started touring across the country.
-Growing up in Kunming, they made the song "nunudugu" in Li Su (a minority nation of China) language, depicting the everyday lives of youth within that nation.
+Influenced by musicians like Bikini Kill, ! action pact !, Atari Teenage Riot, and Yeah Yeah Yeahs, three girls from Kunming founded their own band in 2013 and started touring across the country.
+Growing up in Kunming, they made the song "nunudugu" in Li Su (a minority nation of China's language), depicting the everyday lives of youth within that nation.

-ChaCha credits Bjork and Erykah Badu for giving her musical inspiration, so it's no wonder she can roam freely between different genres including hip hop, easy-listening, future electronic, ragge/dub, free-sound.
-If you're into reggae or hip hop music, ChaCha is the vibrant musician for you.
+ChaCha credits Bjork and Erykah Badu for giving her musical inspiration, so it's no wonder she can roam freely between different genres including hip-hop, easy-listening, future electronic, reggae/dub, free-sound.
+If you're into reggae or hip-hop music, ChaCha is the vibrant musician for you.